 Old windows may require reglazing; Crowder Painting always uses an oil based primer both before and after the application of new glazing.

 VI.
-Covering and Protecting
+Paints and Coatings

 Crowder Painting uses top of the line exterior paints for all projects.
 The opacity and heavy pigmentation of quality brands allows maximum coverage with fewer coats.

 In most cases, paints are used full-strength, not diluted.
 If a thinner product is needed, we typically add a special paint conditioner to achieve the desired consistency.
 This ensures proper film thickness and long-lasting quality.
 Only in very rare instances will we add water (to acrylics) or mineral spirits (to alkyds) to paint.

 In most cases, we will apply two (2) coats of color, allowing the first coat to dry completely before applying the second.
 If additional coverage is needed, we will apply additional coats to achieve a perfect result.